On Extended Thermodynamics: From Classical to the Relativistic Regime: The Principles of Transient Thermodynamics

-where $ \Delta(u)^{\mu\nu}$ is the projection tensor associated to the particular four velocity $u$ (relation (\ref{PP1}) will become clear further bellow).
-On the other hand, either by employing the rest frame specified by $u$ and applying the local equilibrium postulate or by appealing to the covariant form of the non equilibrium Gibbs relation we conclude that and thus for an isentropic expansion satisfies: $d(\rho V)+P(u)d(V)=0$.
-Therefore we deduce that
+where $ \Delta(u)^{\mu}{}_{\nu}$ is the projection tensor associated to the particular four velocity $u$ (relations (\ref{PP1}) will become clear further below).
+Relative to the rest frame specified by $u$ and for a simple fluid, the thermodynamical pressure $P(u)$ can be defined either by appealing to the relation $s(u) = b\left(\rho(u) + P(u)\right) - \Theta(u) n(u)$ see equacion (\ref{ET:15}) in the Appendix C or by appealing to the non equilibrium Gibbs relation, see equation (\ref{ET:9}) in the same Appendix.
+The latter equation implies: